Pocket K No. 10: Herbicide Tolerance Technology: Glyphosate and Glufosinate

 Current status of herbicide tolerance

-From 1996 to 2015, HT crops consistently occupied the largest planting area of biotech crops.
-In 2015 alone, HT crops occupied 95.9 million hectares or 53% of the 179.7 million hectares of biotech crops planted globally.
+From 1996 to 2017, HT crops consistently occupied the largest planting area of biotech crops.
+In 2017 alone, HT crops occupied 88.7 million hectares or 47% of the 189.8 million hectares of biotech crops planted globally.
 The most common are the glyphosate and glufosinate tolerant varieties.
-The following table shows countries that have approved major HT crops for food, feed, and/or cultivation.
+The following table shows countries that have approved major HT (with single and stacked genes) crops for food, feed, and/or cultivation.

 |Carnation||Australia, Colombia, EU, Malaysia|